-If you are chilling with your pet, the 2 of you are going to look just about the same.
+If you are chilling with your pet, the pair of you will look just about the same.
 Your pet may also vomit, become agitated or exhibit urinary incontinence or urine dribbling.

-With any luck, you’re not in the same state, so you can get your dog or cat to the vet.
+With any luck, you’re not in the same condition, so you can get your dog or cat to the veterinarian.

 Most pets get into marijuana accidentally.
 They find the bag or the brownies and binge.
-If caretakers are honest and knowledgeable about the amount and source of the drug, it can help us with our treatment plan a great deal.
+If you’re honest and knowledgeable about the amount and source of the drug, it can help your vet a great deal with the treatment plan.

 How Is It Treated?

-Basically, Dizzy Lizzy and Jolly Wally just have to sleep it off under supervision.
+Basically, the pet just has to sleep it off under supervision.

 Some clients have told me they were reluctant to “come clean” about their pet’s marijuana ingestion because they thought I would report them to the police.

 Veterinarians have nothing to do with reporting your use or your pet’s marijuana use to the authorities.

 Animal abuse is a different story, and we are responsible for reporting abuse — but accidental pot ingestion does not qualify.

 We recently had a young person bring in her adorable little terrier mix buddy for staggering and strange neurological behavior.